Poland pushes for more tanks for Kyiv, will seek German OK

-WARSAW, Poland (AP) — Poland will ask Germany for permission to send some of the Polish army’s Leopard tanks to Ukraine, Polish Prime Minister Mateusz Morawiecki said Monday, as he pushes Europe to send more military hardware to Kyiv amid complaints that Germany is being too slow in helping to thwart Russia’s invasion.
+WARSAW, Poland (AP) — Poland said Monday it would ask Berlin for permission to send German-built Leopard tanks to Ukraine as its Western allies move to supply Kyiv with more powerful military hardware to thwart Russia’s invasion.

+Germany has hesitated to approve sending tanks to Ukraine.
+But Polish officials took heart from remarks Sunday by German Foreign Minister Annalena Baerbock that Berlin wouldn’t seek to stop Poland from providing Leopard 2 battle tanks.

 Poland needs the consent of Germany, which builds the tanks, to send them to a non-NATO country.

-But even if there is no permission from Germany, Warsaw will make its own decisions, Morawiecki said.
+But even if Germany doesn’t grant permission, Warsaw will make its own decisions, Morawiecki said at a news conference.

+Ukraine says tanks — and especially the Leopards — are vital to its war effort.
+Both sides’ battlefield positions are mostly deadlocked during winter, with new ground offensives expected in the spring.
+Russia’s forces are much larger than Ukraine’s, so Kyiv wants to gain an advantage in weaponry and fuller backing from its Western allies.

-Poland has become a leading advocate in the European Union for giving Ukraine the military aid that could help it prevail over the Kremlin’s invading forces 11 months after the war started.
-Germany’s hesitation has drawn criticism, particularly from Poland and the Baltic states, countries on NATO’s eastern flank that feel especially threatened by Russia’s renewed aggression.
+Poland has become a leading advocate in the European Union for giving military aid to help Ukraine prevail 11 months after the Kremlin’s forces invaded.
+Germany’s hesitation has drawn criticism, particularly from Poland and the Baltic countries on NATO’s eastern flank that feel especially threatened by Russia.

-Berlin, though it has provided substantial aid, has been criticized for dragging its feet on providing military hardware.
+Although Berlin has provided substantial aid, it has been criticized for dragging its feet on providing military hardware.

-German government spokesman Steffen Hebestreit said Monday it was important for Germany not to take a “reckless” step that might be regretted afterward, adding that a decision will not be rushed.
+German government spokesman Steffen Hebestreit said it was important for Germany not to take a “reckless” step it might regret, adding that a decision will not be rushed.

 “These are hard questions of life and death,” he added.
 “We have to ask what this means for the defense of our own country.”

-The Ukrainian government says that tanks, and especially the Leopards, are vital to Kyiv’s war effort.
+Pressed on how long a decision on sending tanks might take, Hebestreit said: “I assume that it’s not a question of months now.”

 Previously, Polish officials have indicated that Finland and Denmark were ready to join Warsaw in sending Leopards to Ukraine.
-The United Kingdom has pledged to send some of its Challenger tanks.
+The United Kingdom has pledged to send Challenger tanks.
+French President Emmanuel Macron said Sunday he asked his defense minister to “work on” the possibility of sending Leclerc battle tanks to Ukraine.

-“We will ask (Germany) for permission, but this is a secondary theme,” Morawiecki said.
-“Even if, eventually, we do not get this permission, we — within this small coalition — even if Germany is not in this coalition, we will hand over our tanks, together with the others, to Ukraine.”

-Morawiecki said talks have also been held “with our partners in Brussels” on the subject, referring to the 27-nation EU bloc.
+But Macron said a decision hinged on three criteria that have also weighed on the minds of other Western leaders: that sharing the equipment doesn’t lead to an escalation of the conflict; that it would provide efficient and workable help when training time is taken into account; and that it wouldn’t weaken his own military.

+Morawiecki said that while Poland intends to ask Germany for permission to send Leopard tanks to Ukraine, the request is “a secondary matter” as a group of EU countries look at how to help Kyiv.

 “Naturally, these are not easy talks, but we will be taking efforts to break this barrier of unwillingness in various countries,” he said.

-German Foreign Minister Annalena Baerbock told French television channel LCI on Sunday that Poland hasn’t formally asked for Berlin’s approval to share some of its German-made Leopards, but added “if we were asked, we would not stand in the way.”
+Baerbock, Germany’s top diplomat, told French television channel LCI on Sunday that Poland hasn’t formally asked for Berlin’s approval to share some of its Leopards, but added “if we were asked, we would not stand in the way.”

 Regarding Baerbock’s comments, Morawiecki said that “exerting pressure makes sense” and that her words are a “spark of hope” that Germany may even take part in the coalition.